Condominium Management

 Public Registry

-The CMRAO maintains an online public registry of condominium managers and condominium management provider businesses who are licensed to provide condominium management services in the province.
+The CMRAO maintains an online public registry of condominium managers and provider businesses licensed to provide condominium management services in Ontario.

 Consumer Protection